mscharmann/sexrecevo/README.md

 - Dan: to code up plotting modules, use the 100 iterations in "example.100_iterations.2019-06-05.tar.gz" Should be self-explanatory.
 Just one parameter combination that was tweaked to show the desired effect.
 Let me know if anything needs changing!

+# 2019-06-06
+-Plotting function done (./Plotting/Logplotter.py).
+Mathias to run some more sims before we discuss with others.